tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/PHYS2010/Week 1 - Simple Harmonic Motion.md

 **Schrodinger's Equation**
 $$i \hbar \frac{\partial}{\partial t} \Psi (r,t) = \left[  -\frac{\hbar^{2}{2 \mu}}+V(r,t_{}) \right] \Psi (r,t)$$

-^ We wont be using these in this unit.
-Could potentially find a use for these anyways?
-(NOTE: This was a lie)
 ## Mass on a spring, basic oscillation
 ![](Attachments/Pasted%20image%2020240220102516.png)
 **Hooke's Law**